Noise correlations behind superdiffusive quantum walks: Results and discussion

 \subsection{Spatial noise}

-Using the numerical method described above, we start by examining the weight of proposed correlation over the asymptotic behavior of the quantum walker.
-In Fig.~\ref{fig2} we show a snapshot of average wave-function profiles, taking as reference the effective scenario of quantum gates disposed ramdomly and independently.
-We set the binary pair (BP) correlated $\theta_2$ as Hadamard quantum gates and $\theta_1=\pi/3$.
+Using the numerical method described above, we start by examining the weight of the proposed correlation over the asymptotic behavior of the quantum walker.
+In Fig.~\ref{fig1}, we show a snapshot of average probability distribution profiles, taking as reference the scenario of quantum gates arranged randomly and independently.
+We set $\theta_1 = \pi/3$.
+In the absence of correlations, we consider $\theta_2 = \pi/4$ stochastically distributed along the lattice sites with a proportion of $p=0.1$.
+Under the condition of binary pair correlation (BPC), the lattice exhibits the Hadamard quantum gates ($\theta_2$) distributed in pairs (adjacent sites) with a proportion of $p=0.1$.
 In the absence of correlations, we observe the probability distribution of the quantum walker strictly around the initial position.
 Wave-function profile exhibiting an exponential decay exposes a signature of Anderson localization, which corroborates the Refs.~\cite{PhysRev.109.1492,PhysRevLett.106.180403,crespi2013}.
-A distinct scenario is described by systems with binary pair correlations, since the wave-function are no longer concentrated around the starting position.
-Now, exponentially decaying tails give way to wave-packet fronts exhibiting sharp cutoff, which suggests a delocalized regime of spreading.
+A distinct scenario is described by systems with binary pair correlations since the wave function is no longer concentrated around the starting position.
+Now, exponentially decaying tails give way to wave-packet fronts exhibiting sharp cutoff, suggesting a delocalized spreading regime.